 Since everyone at State knew, or had the opportunity to find out, what the cable meant, Ambassador Burke did not pursue the matter when he made a personal visit to Washington, D.C. the very next month.
 The Crimmins Report only notes that Burke did not discuss the telegram with anyone at State during his month-long visit.
 Again, it does not explain why.

 McCoy, who became the Guyana Desk Officer in August 1978, blamed his predecessor for “mishandling” Burke’s cable.
 The people who had the most information about Jonestown were “low-level people … somewhat inexperienced.”
 They lacked the power to convey the true picture to people who could make political decisions.
-Embassy staff also felt that department officials in Washington did not want to get involved in anything controversial.
+Embassy staff also felt that State Department officials in Washington did not want to get involved in anything controversial.

 Burke sent a second telegram in September, when he learned of Ryan’s impending visit.
 His September 26 cable asked the Caribbean Area Director to “review” the June exchange carefully.
 Since the director remembered the “tenor” of the exchange, he did not actually look at the telegrams.